d4wae89d498/rir/readme.md

 # Reflective IR

-Experimental compiler pipelines lib written in C99 using [STC](https://github.com/stclib/STC).
+Experimental compiler pipelines.

-The CLI and tests are written in C23.

 ## Goals

 1) The IR should remain as simple as possible using a single type that is a native CPU word (inspired from B langauge).

-2) Demo frontend should do - lexing/parsing/first IR building - in a single pass and allow modification of the backend pipeline.
+2) Demo frontend should do - lexing/parsing/first IR building - in a single pass and allow modification of the entire compiler pipeline.

+## Implementation details

+Librairies are written in C99, while the CLI and tests are written in C23.
+The code do only use libc and [STC](https://github.com/stclib/STC), without POSIX or any other target-specific features.
+This design choice is to ensure that run-time extensions could easily interact with compiler internal using the well-known C-ABIs.

 ## Roadmap